Velfi/digital-garden/src/posts/fonts/felt-elf.md

 # {title}

 Felt Elf is a font that feels like a handwritten note.
 My wife thinks it looks elfy.
 A work in progress.
+I've since lost the master font file to hard drive failure, so I may never finish this one.

 </div>

-> I made it with [Glyphs](https://glyphsapp.com/), a tool I'd recommend.
-It's a bit pricey, but it's worth it if you're serious about making fonts.
+> I made it with [Glyphs](https://glyphsapp.com/), a tool I'd
+> recommend.
+It's a bit pricey, but it's worth it if you're serious about making
+> fonts.

 ## Download the font